Asandandlela16/Data-science_Asanda_Ndlela/README.md

 The bulkness of items being sold -used a slicer in Excel and profit-per province.

-Trying out Power BI features like drill-downs, slicers, and tables(Did not use DAX in theis one)
+Trying out Power BI features like drill-downs, slicers, and tables(Did not use DAX in this one)

 🧪 What I Learned: How to structure dashboards and highlight key metrics